 Is data processed outside of the UK? – If so how is it protected?

-Is data shared with 3rd parties and if so, who?
+Is data shared with third parties and if so, who?

-We do not share personal data with 3rd parties for any purposes unless required to by law or we have received your consent to do so.
-For example, we may need to share personal data in order to comply with our legal and professional obligations and to cooperate with professional bodies.
+We do not share personal data with third parties for any purposes unless required to by law or we have received your consent to do so.
+For example, we may need to share personal data in order to comply with our legal and professional obligations (including in connection with cyber security and to cooperate with professional bodies).

 Disclosure to other organisations, e.g. authorities, data processor